 - Leave out the eggs if you want to cook the stuffing inside the turkey.

-Here’s the link to a printable version: Bread stuffing for a crowd recipe for printing.
+Here’s the link to a printable version: Bread stuffing for a crowd.